-'''

-hostname(config) # policy-map name
+hostname(config)# policy-map name hostname(config-pmap)#

-'''

 The default policy map is called "global_policy."
-This policy map includes the default inspections listed in the "Default Inspection Policy" section on page 22-3.
+This policy map includes the default inspections listed in the "Default Inspection Policy" section on page 25-3.
 If you want to modify the default policy (for example, to add or delete an inspection, or to identify an additional class map for your actions), then enter global_policy as the name.